ManeeshaGee/FOT-Alumni/README.md

 # Alumni-website
-Designed and developed for graduates of faculty of technology, university of Ruhuna.
+Websites for alumni of faculty of technology, university of Ruhuna.